melody-rs/melody-rs/README.md

 Lately I've been getting into web development and it drives me up the wall.
 I hate javascript and I ESPECIALLY hate the tooling surrounding it.

 My main focus is Luminol and OneShot: Fading Memory!
 I generally rotate my focus on projects every few weeks to avoid burnout '^^
 If you'd like to hire me, I am currently looking for remote employment.
-You reach out to me at the email on my profile!
+You can reach out to me at the email on my profile!

 |Experience Level|General|Scripting|Web|Tools|
 |-|--|--|--|--|